-Prior to this offering, there has not been a public market for our depositary shares or common stock.
-Even though we anticipate that our shares will be quoted on the New York Stock Exchange, an active trading market for our depositary shares or common stock may not develop following this offering.
+Prior to the MagnaChip Corporation IPO, there has not been a public market for our depositary shares or common stock.
+Even though our depositary shares are quoted on the NYSE and we anticipate that our shares will be quoted on the New York Stock Exchange, an active trading market for our depositary shares or common stock may not develop.
 You may not be able to sell your shares quickly or at the current market price if trading in our depositary shares or common stock is not active.
-The initial public offering price for the shares will be determined by negotiations between the underwriters, the selling stockholders and us, and may not be indicative of prices that will prevail in the trading market.
+The price for the depositary shares sold in the MagnaChip Corporation IPO was determined by negotiations between the underwriters, the selling stockholders and us, and may not be indicative of prices that will prevail in the trading market.